PhoneSettPaing/be_nc_news/README.md

 <br/>

-## 📦 Features
+## 📦 Architecture

-- View all topics, articles, users, and comments
-- Filter and sort articles by query
-- Post new comments and articles
-- Update votes on articles/comments
-- Delete comments
+- **MVC pattern** (Models, Controllers, Routers)
-- Full error handling for common HTTP errors
+- Centralized error handling
-- Modular MVC architecture
 - Environment-specific configuration using `.env` files
+- Separate databases for development and test environments

 <br/>

 ## 📂 Database Schema

 Picture to add later

+The database includes tables for users, topics, articles, and comments with appropriate foreign key relationships and cascading deletes where applicable.

 <br/>